brownplt/scope-graph/scope-inference/README.md

 The output is a set of scoping rules for the surface language (that is, for the sugars).
 They are shown in a nondeterministic order.

+## Artifact Evaluation Instructions

+#### Step 1: Install Rust

+Follow the the `Installation` instructions above.

+#### Step 2: Run the tests

+In the scope-inference directory, run `cargo test`.
+They should all pass.
+(This runs `src/test.rs`.)

+This runs the test cases, but does not show the inferred scopes.
+To see the inferred scopes and total inference time, run `cargo run timing_test`.
+(This runs `timing_test()` in `src/main.rs`.)

+Both of these commands infer scope for five languages:

+- Single-arm let (example 1 from the paper)
+- Multi-arm let (example 2 from the paper)
+- Haskell List Comprehensions (section 6: evaluation)
+- Pyret's sugars that bind values (section 6: evaluation)
+- R5RS sugars that bind values (section 6: evaluation)

+Here are the claims from the paper that can be verified against this implementation.

+- Section 2.1: single-arm let is the first test language.
+  Run `cargo run src/examples/single_arm_let.scope`.
+- Section 2.2: multi-arm let is the second test language.
+  Run `cargo run src/examples/multi_arm_let.scope`.
+- Section 5.2: the example of constraint generation given at the end of this section is tested in `constraint_generation()` in `src/test.rs`.
+(This test is run when invoking `cargo test`.)
+- Section 6: the wallclock runtime is measured when running `cargo run timing_test`.
+- Section 6.1: this `for` sugar is from the Pyret language.
+  Run `cargo run src/examples/pyret.scope`.
+- Section 6.2: all of these sugars are from Haskell list comprehensions.
+  Run `cargo run src/examples/list_comprehension.scope`.
+- Section 6.3: this `named-let` sugar is from R5RS scheme.
+  Run `cargo run src/examples/r5rs.scope`
+  What the paper calls `Let` and `Bind` is called `NamedLet` and `NamedLetBind` in the ouput.
+- Section 6.4: you can see scope inference fail on the `do` sugar by running `cargo run src/examples/do.scope`.

 ## Extra Features